 Creates a Sustainable Way of Life

 The causes of environmental issues include various things, including the food we eat and the mode of transportation we use.
 It also involves the pollution and trash we produce.
 Environmental education can pave the way for teaching kids.
-The education tells how to live healthier lives that are also good for the environment and also inspires them to be responsible consumers.
+The education tells them how to live healthier lives that are also good for the environment and inspires them to be responsible consumers.

 Enhances Critical Thinking Capabilities